1990 - 2017

 145.47 (-) PL 100.0HZ REPEATER

 Thanks for coming to the North Fulton Amateur Radio League page.
-My name is Bob Beeman (K4BB), President of the NFARL which has the distinction of being the 2010 Hamvention Club of The Year.
-We are an associate club with the ARRL, the largest and most effective organization by and for ham radio in the world.
+My name is Mark Schumann KK4FOF and I am President of NFARL which has the distinction of being the 2010 Hamvention Club of The Year.
+We are an associate club of ARRL, the largest and most effective organization by and for ham radio in the world.

-Boasting over three hundred licensed members, the NFARL offers a wide range of activities including:
+Boasting over three hundred licensed members, NFARL offers a wide range of activities including:

 Emergency Communications is a bedrock element of becoming a ham radio operator.
 In catastrophes from Hurricane Katrina to the 9/11 attack on New York City, it was ham operators who were on site assisting in communications for food, shelter, and life support.
 ARES is organized to serve the public interest in furnishing emergency communications when other systems are down due to catastrophic interruption.

 The largest organized nationwide activity in ham radio each year is the ARRL Field Day which takes place on the fourth weekend in June.
 Field Day is a fun 24 hour picnic and barbecue.
 It is also a very serious contest of operating in emergency conditions.
-We operate in the Waller Park Extension in Roswell with teams operating CW, SSB phone, RTTY, and other digital modes.
-This last year we ranked fifth in our category nationwide and twenty-fifth over all.
-We were #1 in the nation for the number of people participating in Field Day.
+We operate in Groveway Community Park in Roswell with teams operating CW, SSB phone, RTTY, and other digital modes.
+This last year (2016) we ranked first in our category nationwide and eleventh over all.

 From DX, to digital, to low-power, to kit building, to satellites, to moon bounce, to antenna construction, and many other interests, you will find someone to help with your projects, and a community to join you in your ham radio dream.